This is a full guide for using OxTS Georeferencer to produce Pointclouds of your surveys from recording your data to viewing your Pointcloud.

 Many of the advanced settings are achievable in Pointcloud post-processing software but due to the large file size it is often more useful to do it during the creation of the Pointcloud.

 PTP Time Offset: A time offset might have to be applied to the LiDAR time packet data to work with the navigation data when using PTP.
 This is added by an advanced command.
 Use the 'lidar_time_offset=x' advanced command to add x seconds to the time packets of the LiDAR data.
-For use with Hesai data for example use 'lidar_time_offset=315964804000000000'.
+This can be used if the correct PTP setting is not used.
+The INS and LiDAR may use a different epoch, for example the INS on GPS time and an Ouster LiDAR on UNIX time.

 Error threshold: Most importantly, the 'Error threshold' option will allow you to only process data into the Pointcloud that is above a certain threshold of uncertainty.
 If you wish for all points in your Pointcloud to be above say 8cm accurate then entering 8 into the Error threshold will give a good estimation of this.
 This error data is shown in the UserData field that is viewable in Pointcloud viewing software such as CloudCompare so you can see the uncertainties of each point in a section of a survey based on the navigation data.